Office Hours

 surgery temporarily disrupts the ocular surface/lacrimal gland unit.
 This condition usually eventually clears up.

-Diseases that may be associated with Dry Eyes include Rheumatoid Arthritis, Diabetes (especially when the blood sugar is up), Asthma, Thyroid disease (lower lid does not move when blinking), Lupus, and possibly Glaucoma.
+Diseases that may be associated with Dry Eyes include Rheumatoid Arthritis, Diabetes ( when the blood sugar is up), Asthma, Thyroid disease (lower lid does not move when blinking), Lupus, and possibly Glaucoma.

 Hormonal changes